prjemian/hdf5gateway/hdf5gateway/trunk/admin.rst

 ====================================

 Copyright (c) 2012 University of Chicago.
 All rights reserved.
-See the LICENSE file for details.
+See the :download:`LICENSE` file for details.

-:download:`LICENSE`